laszlolilla/Fortech-Challenge/README.md

 # Fortech-Challenge
-JS code for a Project Management Tool
+JS and HTML code for a Project Management Tool.
+CSS needs to be done.